wltrimbl/cmsc13600-course-materials/docs/HW-5-api.md

 And an endpoint to deliver JSON data for debugging:
 * `/app/api/dump-uploads/`         (API endpoint, takes GET request, returns data about all the uploads of a given user (for harvesters) and all the uploads for all the users (for curators)

+And an endpoint for examining data for curators only:
+* `/app/api/dump-data/`         (API endpoint, takes GET request, returns 403 forbidden if logged in but not curator, 401 unauthorized if not logged in at all)

 * `/app/api/knockknock/`         (API endpoint, takes GET request with the field "topic", returns plain text)

 ## Step 2.
 Create an endpoint / view to use the system